 In the photograph above the maids wait for their over-friendly mistress to drink a poisoned cup of tea.
 “It’s such a pleasure making people happy,” Madame croons.
-The cruel humor of the play appealed to Mongolians.
-Proud infamy is something the descendants of Chinggis Khan understand.
+The cruel humor of the play appealed to Mongolians, who understood the quest for proud infamy.
 Women played all three roles.

 A Sufi interpretation of Shakespeare’s text staged in Uzbekistan in the Uzbek language.